Cost Basis Reporting Regulations

 Foreign corporations that are not subject to U.S. tax laws are not obligated to provide U.S. tax implications on their corporate actions.
 Therefore, the inability to determine cost basis in new shares, rights, warrants, etc. will occur most often in those circumstances.

-For securities with the same CUSIP number, financial institutions are required to monitor and report wash sales that occur in the same account.
-They are not required to track replacement shares if there are substantially "identical" but have different CUSIP numbers, purchased at another institution or even purchased in another account at the same institution.
-You are required to monitor wash sales across all accounts - including across institutions or among spousal and other accounts - and comply with the requirements regarding wash sale positions.
+However, brokers are only required to report on a Form 1099 the wash sales for securities with the same CUSIP number in the same account.
+Brokers are not required to track replacement shares if they are substantially "identical" but have different CUSIP numbers, purchased at another institution or even purchased in another account at the same institution.
+Clients are required to monitor wash sales across all accounts - including across institutions or among spousal and other accounts - and comply with the requirements regarding wash sale positions.

 Prior to the revised regulations, short sale transactions were reported to the IRS in the year the position was opened.
 As of 2011, short sale transactions are now being reported in the year that the position is closed.